 Did you ever wonder why it's literally impossible to do accurate off-chain accounting on the Ethereum blockchain?
-Wouldn't it make sense that an 18-decimal place accurate ledger that comes to perfect agreement every 14 seconds, should be able to be accounted for automatically?
+Wouldn't it make sense that an 18-decimal place accurate ledger that comes to perfect agreement every 12 seconds, should be able to be accounted for automatically?
 Shouldn't tax reporting be trivial?

-I know why it doesn't work-no other system extracts address appearances from the data locations we've identified above as Implicit.
-That's not quite true-they do-but they do so using ABI files which are sparsely available at best.
-This use of specific ABI files for specifically chosen "popular" smart contracts is a mistake in our opinion for a number of reasons:
+We (at TrueBlocks) know why it doesn't work-other systems do not extract address appearances from the implicit locations.

+That's not quite true-some of them do-but they do so by using ABI files which are sparsely available at best.
+This is the long tail problem we mention above.
+The use of specific ABI files for specifically chosen "popular" smart contracts is a mistake in our opinion for a number of reasons:

-- 1) Who's to choose which smart contracts are included; - 2) Over time add new smart contracts becomes more and more onerous as many, many systems depending on this "list of known addresses" must be maintained; - 3) How is maintaining such a list done fairly and how does the entire ecosystem resist this list from being "captured" and made "pay-to-play".
+- 1) Who's to choose which smart contracts are popular and should be included; - 2) Over time adding new smart contracts to the list becomes more and more onerous as many, many systems depending on this "list of known addresses" must be maintained; - 3) How is maintaining such a list done fairly and how does the entire ecosystem resist the inevitability of this list being "captured" and made "pay-to-play".

-Hint: Keeping a list of known smart contracts does not work.
+Hint: Keeping a list of popular smart contracts will never work.
 We need a different solution.

-In this section of the document we discuss the method by which we avoid creating a list of known smart contracts in aiding us extracting address appearances.
+In this section, we discuss the method by which we avoid creating a list of known smart contracts in aiding us extracting address appearances.
 A few notes before we start:

-- 1) A perfect algorithm cannot exist.
+- 1) A perfect algorithm not possible.
 Every 20-byte string is a valid Ethereum address.
-For example, true, as a 20-byte string is 0x0000...0001.
-This is a valid Ethereum address-albeit an unusual one (and an reserved one, but this can be ignored).
-Likewise, the value of -1, when represented as a 20-byte string (0xfff.ffff) is also a valid address. - 2) In order to avoid relying on external information (and therefore information that can be censored and perhaps captured), we desire an algorithm that relies on only locally available information-that is information that is in the byte stream. - 3) It is possible (and quite effective) to do this if one has a few heuristics at hand. - 4) It is better to be over-inclusive than under-inclusive.
+For example, the value "true", as a 20-byte string is 0x0000...0001.
+This is also a valid Ethereum address-albeit an unusual one (and an reserved one, but this can be ignored).
+Likewise, the value of -1, when represented as a 20-byte string (0xfff.ffff) is also a valid address. - 2) In order to avoid relying on external information (and therefore information that can be censored and perhaps captured), we desire an algorithm that relies on only locally available information-that is information that is directly in the byte stream. - 3) It is possible (and quite effective) to do this if one has a few heuristics at hand. - 4) It is better to be over-inclusive than under-inclusive.
 While it is not possible to create a perfect algorithm, one can get arbitrarily close if one is willing to trade off the size of the index on disc.
 A smaller index will include less appearances.
 A more inclusive index will be larger.
-We've chosen to be rather more inclusive than less. - 5) Being more inclusive allows the Unchained Index to reconcile about 3% more transactions than any other system we know of.
+We've chosen to be rather more inclusive than less.

+5) Being more inclusive allows the Unchained Index to reconcile about 5% more transactions than any other system we know of.
 This is enough to reconcile nearly every address we've tested.
-Results of these tests will be presented in a separate report.
+The results of these tests will be presented in a separate report.